awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-lifecycle.md

 1. For **Retention**, specify whether to delete the source bundle from S3 when the application version is deleted\.

 1. For **Service role**, specify the role under which the application version is deleted\.
+To include all permissions required for version deletion, choose the default Elastic Beanstalk service role, named `aws-elasticbeanstalk-service-role`, or another service role using the Elastic Beanstalk managed service policies\.
+For more information, see [Managing Elastic Beanstalk Service Roles](iam-servicerole.md)\.

 1. Select **Save** to save your application lifecycle settings\.